 Certain fund managers and wealth coaches have also started to campaign in looking at it as a separate asset class with the appropriate graded-risk.
 This goes to show that the public sees it as an effective store of value – although has not yet been adopted as a medium of exchange.

 NFTs, for example, are based on the same type of programming as crypto.
 An NFT is a digital asset that represents physical objects such as art, music, in-game items, and videos.
 They are purchased and sold online, frequently with cryptocurrency, and are typically encoded with the same underlying software as many cryptos.
 The reason is – an NFT allows the buyer to retain ownership of the original item.
 Furthermore, it includes built-in authentication, which serves as proof of ownership.
 However, many people mix up NFT and crypto.
 Each has a digital signature that prevents NFTs from being exchanged for or equal to one another (hence, non-fungible).
 As a result, people who are unfamiliar with the terms feel overwhelmed when attempting to learn something.
-As a result, it is preferable to first learn the basic nft terms before considering investing in them.
+As a result, it is preferable to first learn the basic nft terms before considering investing in them (or in crypto for that matter).

 To date, the use of crypto and its trading market remain largely unsupervised and have faced allegations of money laundering and terrorist financing.
 The high volatility is among the factors that have dampened expectations about its ability to disrupt the global financial system.